abdelfattehsakkat/LabsNode/FinalLab/readme.md

 -   **Middleware**: Custom middleware is used for error handling, validation, and authentication.
 -   **Authentication**: JWT-based authentication is implemented.

+### Project Features

+1.  **User Signup and Login**: Users can sign up and log in to the application.
+Passwords are hashed using bcrypt.

+2.  **JWT Authentication**: Upon successful login, a JWT token is generated and returned to the user.
+This token is used to authenticate subsequent requests.

+3.  **Task Management**: Users can create, read, update, and delete tasks.
+Each task is associated with a user.

+4.  **Middleware**: Custom middleware for authentication (`authMiddleware`), error handling (`errorMiddleware`), and request validation (`validateMiddleware`) is implemented.

+5.  **Database Connection**: The application connects to a MongoDB database using the native MongoDB driver.

 ## Project Structure

 ```bash